Skip to main content

 • To develop and improve legal instruments supporting the AIB, including the Articles of Association, Hub Participant Agreement and Internal Regulations, and to provide advisory services and assist in resolving disputes in relation to these documents.

-• To ensure a satisfactory level of review of applications for membership, including reviews of Domain Protocols and audit of members’ activities, and to develop and review guidelines and procedures for the conduct and administration of these audits and reviews.
+• To ensure a satisfactory level of review of applications for membership, including reviews of Domain Protocols and audits of members’ activities, and to develop and review guidelines and procedures for the conduct and administration of these audits and reviews.

-• To ensure that EECS Certificates are a fair, efficient and reliable tool for tracking energy.
+• To ensure that EECS Certificates are a fair, efficient, and reliable tool for tracking energy.

 • Quality Assurance